harshkathiriya23/harshkathiriya23/README.md

 **<h1>Hello, I'm Harsh Kathiriya! 👋</h1>**
 **<h2>About Me ℹ️</h2>**
-Curruntly, I am studying Bachelor of Engineering in MONARK UNIVERSITY. <br>Passionate about coding and exploring new technologies, I'm currently work at Nexalus Soft, focusing on Back-End development in Python - Django.
+Curruntly, I am studying Bachelor of Engineering in HASMUKH GOSWAMI COLLEGE OF ENGINEERING. <br>Passionate about coding and exploring new technologies, I'm currently work at Nexalus Soft, focusing on Back-End development in Python - Django.

 **<h2>Internship Experience 💼</h2>**
 Currently, I'm gaining hands-on experience with Python & Django technology at Nexalus Soft.